-Qualifying individuals are enrolled in Kaiser Permanente Individuals and Families health plan, receive a subsidy to help pay monthly premiums, and are provided financial assistance that eliminates out-of-pocket costs for most covered services provided at our facilities.
+Qualifying individuals are enrolled in a Kaiser Permanente Individuals and Families health plan.
+Members receive a subsidy to help pay monthly premiums, and do not have to pay copays or out-of-pocket costs for most care at Kaiser Permanente facilities.

 Kaiser Permanente’s Charitable Health Care programs are listed below by region:

 Improving health care access for those with limited incomes and resources is fundamental to Kaiser Permanente’s mission.